seblum/pyactcv/README.md

-# ActR - CV interface
+# ActCV - python interface

 This is a library for connecting the ACT-R visicon with user data.